4 Days in Budapest: A Fun Itinerary for First-Timers

 Probably one of the most distinctive landmarks in Budapest, St. Stephen’s Basilica is the third-largest church in Hungary, named after Stephen, the first King of Hungary.
 Admire its exterior architecture or go inside to have a look at its impressive interiors.

-Skip the lines and get your ticket in advance or learn more about the basilica with this free tour of Budapest.
+Get your ticket here.
 The church also hosts classical music concerts, which you can book here.

 St Stephen Basilica

-I’m obsessed with street art, and Budapest did not disappoint me.
-To learn more about the local scene, I took a free walking tour (see this similar one).
+I’m obsessed with street art, and Budapest did not disappoint.
+To learn more about the local scene, I took a free walking tour.
+It is not available anymore, so check out this similar paid street art tour.

 street art in Budapest